zacharyhanna/SPOW-BDOW-introgression-scripts/README.md

 ```
 $ cat filtered_variants.vcf | ./vcf_dp_filter.sh >filtered_variants2.vcf
 ```

+GNU Awk - we used GNU Awk version 4.0.1 (Free Software Foundation, 2012)

 ### 4. Calculation of coverage depth per sample
 This step is not actually required in the pipeline, but we calculated the mean and standard deviation (σ) of the coverage depth for each sample across all of the sites in our final filtered set of SNPs.